tofunmilasebikan/smart-portfolio-system/README.md

 ## Overview

-This application provides professional-grade portfolio optimization using mean-variance analysis.
+This application provides student-grade portfolio optimization using mean-variance analysis.
 Users can input a list of assets, select a risk profile, and receive optimized portfolio allocations with comprehensive risk metrics.

 **Disclaimer:** This tool is for educational purposes only.
 It is not financial advice.